sahilda/CodePath-iOS/README.md

 Describe any challenges encountered while building the app.

-* Settings, down-arrow, the switch, and checkmarks icon were found with [icons8](https://icons8.com).
+* Settings, down-arrow, the switch, back button, and checkmarks icon were found with [icons8](https://icons8.com).

 ## License